redpanda-data/how-to-connect-code-snippets/python/readme.md

 ## Create a producer to send messages
-Create a file named `producer.py` and copy and paste the code below.
-Change the sasl_mechanism, username and password fields as necessary:
+Create a file named `producer.py` and paste the code below.
+In the username, password and sasl_mechanism fields, replace the placeholder text with the actual values.

 ```python title="producer.py"
 import socket